-The TV movie Consenting Adult aired on Monday, February 4, 1985 on ABC.
+The TV movie Consenting Adult aired on Monday, Feb.
+4, 1985 on ABC.
 It starred Marlo Thomas and Martin Sheen as parents struggling to accept the news that their college aged son is gay.
-(The son was played by relatively unknown actor Barry Tubb.)
+(The son was played by relatively unknown actor, Barry Tubb.)
 A capsule review in the New York Times perfectly captured the movie's tone: "A college sophomore's revelation to his parents that he is gay tears apart a "perfect" family, with mom shocked beyond belief and dad, recovering from a near-fatal stroke, devastated and betrayed."

-At the time the movie aired I was 27 and by then everyone in my family was aware I was gay.
-Mom knew first, Dad last and my older sister and brother in between.
-Mom was shaken but adjusted while it took Dad longer to come to terms but he settled down as the years passed (after all, I still talked to him about sports!).
+At the time the movie aired I was 27, and by then everyone in my family was aware I was gay.
+Mom knew first, Dad last, and my older sister and brother in between.
+Mom was shaken, but adjusted, while it took Dad longer to come to terms, but he settled down as the years passed (after all, I still talked to him about sports!).
 The news was never a big deal for my sister and brother.
-(My sister-in-law, who was a nurse, warned me about the dangers of putting a shot glass in my rectum as she'd seen a number of such cases in the ER.)
+(My sister-in-law, who was a nurse, warned me about the dangers of putting a shot glass in my rectum, as she'd seen a number of such cases in the ER.)
 I called Mom the day the movie was to air and she told me she had already planned to watch.
 (It got a solid 22 household rating/33 share.)